i05nagai/memorandum/language/english.md

 * bribe
 * melee
 * seer
+    * if the divine seer were to intervene
+    * prophet
 * peerage
     * the title and rank of peer or peeress.
 * peerage of england